bible-technology/alignment-spec/spec.md

 ### Top-Level Format

-The top-level format consists of a format declaration, version number, and then either a list of alignment groups or, if no hoisting has been performed, a list of alignment records.
+The top-level format consists of a format declaration, version number, and a list of alignment groups:

-With groups:

 ```json
 {